FEATURING ALEX SIPIAGIN

 Singapore’s jazz scene has just gotten more vibrant with jazz band Evolution Quartet’s new album.
 Scheduled to launch on Spotify on 2nd September 2020.

-Evolution’s debut jazz album Reflections offers a taste of life in all sorts of high notes ranging from an ode to the jazz scene and love for papa to shoe-shopping and magical carpet rides.
+Evolution’s debut jazz album Reflections offers a taste of life in all sorts of high notes ranging from an ode to the jazz scene and love for papa to shoe-shopping.

 Recorded in the studio, Reflections features Cheryl Ann Spencer on piano, Tamagoh on drums, Rit Xu on the flute, Fabian Lee on the double bass while the celebrated and prominent New York-based trumpeter Alex Sipiagin contributed as Reflections’ guest artiste.
 The band overcame the challenges of differing geographies, time zones and work commitments and finally put together the album after a three year artistic endeavour.
 Join Evolution Quartet on a journey through diverse, melodic and moving soundscapes in the Reflections album.